 - Entrance fees

-- International/Domestic flights – Departure & Fuel taxes (Contact us for best airfares)
+- International flights – Departure & Fuel taxes (Contact us for best airfares)

 - Personal expenses, meals and drinks unless otherwise specified